donovanquimby/jhuDatProductsWeek4/README.md

 Coursera Data Science Developing Data Products Final Project

 ## Description
 The R shiny application in this repo provides the ability to view a scatter plot of the data contained in the R “attenu” dataset.
-The “attenu” provides various measurements recorded at a number of observation stations for 23 earthquakes in California.
+The “attenu” dataset provides various measurements recorded at a number of observation stations for 23 earthquakes in California.

 ## How to Use
 The application can be used by running the application from with Rstudio or visiting the following website https://donovanquimby.shinyapps.io/finalProject/